paulhontz/saint/Associations.md

 Belongs to
 ---

-To define a "belongs to" assoc, use #saint.belongs_to, passing as first argument the relation name and as second the remote ORM model.
+To define a "belongs to" assoc, use `saint.belongs_to`, passing as first argument the relation name and remote ORM model as second argument.

 *Example:* game belongs to edition

     class Game
         saint.belongs_to :edition, Model::Edition
     end
+{:lang='ruby'}

 Has N
 ---

-To define a "has N" assoc, use #saint.has_n, passing as first argument the relation name and as second the remote ORM model.
+To define a "has N" assoc, use `saint.has_n`, passing as first argument the relation name and remote ORM model as second argument.

 *Example:* game has N goals

     class Game
         saint.has_n :goals, Model::Goal
     end
+{:lang='ruby'}

 Has N through
 ---

-To define a "has N through" assoc, use #saint.has_n, passing as first argument the relation name, as second the remote ORM model and as third argument the middle model.
+To define a "has N through" assoc, use `saint.has_n`, passing as first argument the relation name, remote ORM model as second arg and middle model as third arg.

 *Example:* game has many scorers(players), through PlayersScorers model

     class Game
         saint.has_n :scorers, Model::Player, Model::PlayersScorers
     end
+{:lang='ruby'}

 Tree
 ---